-To clarify child support is not relational to visitation.
-Not receiving child support is never a good reason to withhold visitation.
+To clarify child support is not related to visitation.
+Not receiving child support is never a legal reason to withhold visitation.
 Additionally, if you believe your child is in danger around the other parent, then you need to file for a protection order.
-This will include an application seeking emergency custody.
-Simple withholding of visitation with out any valid reason will wind up with the withholding parent in trouble.
-If your former spouse or co-parent of your minor child is withholding visitation you need to contact an attorney immediately.
+This includes an application seeking emergency custody.
+Withholding visitation with out a valid reason will wind up with the withholding parent in trouble with the judge.
+If your former spouse or co-parent is withholding visitation you need to contact an attorney immediately.
 This attorney will file a motion to enforce child custody and visitation.

-Upon filing a Motion Enforcing child custody and visitation, the trial court will either set it for a hearing.
-The hearing is not more than twenty-one (21) days after the filing of the motion.
-Alternatively the court may refer the parties to court ordered mediation via an ex parte order.
-If the parties are not able to settle anything at mediation the mediator shall submit the record of the mediation to the court.
-Upon receipt of this record, the court shall enter an order in accordance with the parties’ agreement.
-If no agreement occurs, then the court will set the matter for hearing.
-This hearing occurs no more than ten (10) days after receipt of the record of the mediator.
-Either way the court must reach a final resolution no later than forty-five (45) days after filing of the motion..
+Upon filing a Motion Enforcing child custody and visitation, the trial court will set it for a hearing.
+The hearing is set very quickly after the motion is filed.
+Alternatively the court may refer the parties to court ordered mediation.
+If the parties are able to settle at mediation the mediator submits the agreement to the court.
+Upon receipt of this record, the court enters an order in accordance with the parties’ agreement.
+If no agreement occurs, then the court sets the matter for hearing.
+This hearing in Tulsa Court or most other Courts in the State occurs no more than ten (10) days after receipt of the record of the mediator.
+Either way the court must reach a final resolution no later than forty-five (45) days after filing of the motion to enforce visitation.